rishi23437/ByteMeCLI/README.md

 ### Customer
 - I am identifying customers by their names, so the names should be unique.
 They should be treated as usernames.

+### Orders
+- 'PENDING' includes preparing, out for delivery, ie., all orders which have not been completed, cancelled or denied are pending.
+- A single customer can ONLY place a single order at a time.
+If an order by a customer is 'PENDING', then the customer cannot place another order.
+- Admin can ONLY update the status of PENDING orders
+- Admin can update the status of orders(process orders) ONLY in the order mentioned in the pdf(Priority to VIPs, then based on arrival time).